tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ![](img/Area3DSignals.png)

-The `Area3D` has many different signals that can be connected.
+The `Area3D` has many signals that can be connected.
 We are interested in the signal `body_entered(body: Node3D)` since we want to detect the player entering and our player is a `CharacterBody3D`.

 1. **Select** the `body_entered(body: Node3D)` signal
 2. **Press** the `Connect...` button on the bottom right